whamcloud/Online-Help/docs/Graphical_User_Interface_9_0.md

 The Power Control window accessed from the Configuration menu is shown next.
 ![md_Graphics/Power_Control_Tab.png][f9.16]

 The Power Control window lets you configure and manager power distribution units.
-At this window you can add a detected PDU and then assign specific PDU outlets to specific servers.
+In this window you can add a detected PDU and then assign specific PDU outlets to specific servers.
 Once configured, this feature lets you check the status of PDUs and individual outlets.
 Based on server power requirements and your failover configuration, you may want to assign more than one outlet to a server.
 For improved failover performance, assign the failover outlet from a different PDU than the primary outlet.
 When you associate PDU failover outlets with servers using this tool, STONITH is automatically configured.
 Note that primary and secondary servers for each target must first be configured on the Volumes window.

 See [Add power distribution units](Creating_new_lustre_fs_3_0.md/#3.6).